AppleKevin1106/flask-dash/README.md

-# What is Zen Dash?
+# What is Flask Zen Dash?
 Zen Dash, a python package, simplifies the building analytics/BI dashboard process while providing enterprise-level scalability, stability, and performance.
 You can use FastAPI and Flask to host the application.

-# Why did I build Zen Dash?
+# Why did I build Flask Zen Dash?

 There are many dashboarding solutions, like shiny (R, python), Streamlit, and others.
 I have used all of these solutions.
 I enjoy building solutions.
 However, all of these tools and libraries lack one vital point.
 They are not enterprise-ready solutions.
 They are fragile and not scalable solutions.
 So, whenever I built analytics/ BI Dashboards, Even after many bandages, dashboards were delicate and unstable.